Zoloft Birth Injuries

-A popular antidepressant drug, Zoloft (also called sertraline) is a selective serotonin reuptake inhibitor (SSRI), used to balance brain chemistry to alleviate symptoms of depression, anxiety, obsessive-compulsive disorder, and/or panic.
-It is often used to treat not only depression and various panic and anxiety disorders, but also severe premenstrual dysphoric disorder (PMDD) and post-traumatic stress disorder (PTSD), as well.
+A popular antidepressant drug, Zoloft (also called sertraline) is a selective serotonin reuptake inhibitor (SSRI) used to balance brain chemistry to alleviate symptoms of depression, anxiety, obsessive-compulsive disorder, and/or panic.
+It is often used to treat not only depression and various panic and anxiety disorders but also severe premenstrual dysphoric disorder (PMDD) and post-traumatic stress disorder (PTSD), as well.

 Until fairly recently, Zoloft came with no warnings against use by pregnant women and was often prescribed to pregnant women to ease anxiety and depression.
-However, more recent inquiries and studies have shown a high correlation between use of Zoloft during pregnancy and birth injuries and defects.
+However, more recent inquiries and studies have shown a high correlation between the use of Zoloft during pregnancy and birth injuries and defects.

 Prescribing “C” Class Antidepressants to Pregnant Women